Air Force advances efficiency with Green Belt Training

-U.S. Air Force Col. Jay Johnson, left, 60th Air Mobility Wing commander,
+TRAVIS AIR FORCE BASE, Calif. – In order to enhance mission effectiveness and operational efficiency, the U.S. Air Force continues to invest in Continuous Process Improvement initiatives, with Green Belt training as a cornerstone of this effort.

-presents Capt.
-Rachel Marron, 60th Maintenance Squadron section commander, with her Green Belt certificate at Travis Air Force Base, California, Sept.
-30, 2024.
-Green Belt certifications equip Airmen with the skills to lead process improvement projects both within their unit and beyond. (courtesy photo)
+Two dedicated Airmen, U.S. Air Force Capt.
+Rachel Marron, 60th Maintenance Squadron section commander, and Master Sgt.
+Kyle Franklin, 860th Aircraft Maintenance Squadron flying crew chief program manager, were awarded their Green Belt certification, equipping them with the skills to lead process improvement projects both within their unit and beyond.
+This accomplishment reflects their dedication to enhance efficiency, reduce waste and strengthen readiness for the Air Force mission.

+“The Green Belt Training Program is the Air Force’s version of Lean Six Sigma,” said Steven Longino, 60th Force Support Squadron Lean Six Sigma Black Belt coach and facilitator.
+“The training is open to anyone.
+Members can either take the online course with the local continuation training, or through the local in-person course.”

+Longino further explains by integrating CPI, the Air Force is better equipped to meet its mission objectives in a resource-constrained environment.
+Green Belt training is part of a structured approach of CPI for improving processes and reducing inefficiencies which prepares Airmen to lead improvement projects within their areas of expertise.

 |Date Taken: